ngless-toolkit/ngless/docs/contents/modules.md

 ``rtype`` must be one of ``"void"``, ``"counts"``, ``"readset"``, or ``"mappedreadset"``.

-### References

-References are added with a *references* section, which is a list of references.
-A reference contains a ``fasta-file`` and (optionally) a ``gtf-file``.
-For example:

-    references:
-        -
-            name: 'ref'
-            fasta-file: 'data/reference.fna'
-            gtf-file: 'data/reference.gtf.gz'

-Note that the paths are relative to the module directory.
-The GTF file may be gzipped.

 ### Citation

 Finally, if you wish to, you can add a citation: